Skip to content

 Language and Further Performance Considerations

-Actually, compared to modern languages, Lua is not that convenient; even many features of C++11 are more comfortable than Lua.
-Coupled with Lua’s scarcity of libraries and lack of maintenance, phasing out Lua for game servers is an inevitable choice.
+Actually, compared to modern languages, Lua isn’t that convenient; even many features of C++11 are more comfortable than Lua.
+Coupled with Lua’s limited libraries and weak maintenance, phasing out Lua for game servers is already a necessity.

 Python has many libraries.
-For example, table reading/writing can be completely wrapped using NumPy arrays.
-Processing and filtering arrays become very handy.
-For example, cross-indexing:
+For example, table reading/writing can be completely wrapped with NumPy arrays, making array processing and filtering very handy.
+Here’s an example of cross-indexing:

 poor = array[array.money < 999]

-poor.money += poor.money.mean()Perform secondary filtering locally, selecting all rows where money is below 999, then process data vectorially.
+Performing secondary filtering locally, selecting all rows where money < 999, and finally processing them vectorially.

 This Fortran-style broadcasting/vectorization is very suitable for data processing patterns in games.
-Vectorization automatically enables SIMD, making it dozens of times faster than C’s for loops.
-For multi-index queries, MySQL also performs secondary filtering on the CPU, without even using SIMD.
-This wrapping also solves the previously mentioned inconvenience of Redis data maintenance.
-Not just maintenance, but also tasks like report generation and income analysis become easier.
-After all, data processing and presentation are Python’s strengths.
+Vectorization automatically enables SIMD, making it many times faster than simple for loop calculations in C. Such wrapping also solves the aforementioned inconvenience of Redis data maintenance; after all, data processing and presentation are Python’s strengths.

-For server NPC AI, we previously used behavior trees, state machines, etc., written manually.
-With Python, possibilities become limitless.
-Real AI model approaches can be fully implemented, such as reinforcement learning (Q-learning, etc.).
-They deduce the value of past behavior timings through future rewards, brute-forcing the optimal NPC behavior logic.
-Of course, bosses requiring high gameplay quality need more tuning, as reasonable behavior doesn’t necessarily mean fun.
+For server NPC AI, we previously hand-wrote behavior trees, state machines, etc. With Python, possibilities expand; real AI model approaches can be fully adopted, such as reinforcement learning Q-learning, etc.: inferring the value of past behavioral timings through future rewards, brute-forcing the optimal NPC behavior logic.
+Of course, Boss fights with high gameplay requirements need more tuning, as reasonable behavior doesn’t necessarily mean fun.

-First, there should be a client/server separation model.
-What does this mean?
-All client subscriptions go through read-only Redis replicas, not affecting the master Redis handling transactions.
-All server logic code runs on the master.
-This significantly increases processing capacity.
+First, separate read and write loads by splitting client (subscription) and server (transaction) traffic.
+All client subscriptions go through read-only Redis replicas, not affecting the master Redis handling transactions; all server transaction write code runs on the master.
+This solution is sufficient for most games.

-Then, design must consider future master scalability.
-The master can scale by forming a cluster with multiple Redis servers.
-However, there’s a key limitation: transactions cannot span Redis servers.
-Therefore, the engine must calculate correlations between tables and place all related tables on a fixed Redis server.
-But large tables like in relational databases are ultimately all correlated and cannot be decoupled.
-This requires using an ECS structure.
+If considering larger-scale games (like the old single-server MMO type), the scalability of the master needs consideration.
+The master can be scaled using multiple Redis servers forming a Cluster, but there’s a key limitation: transactions cannot span Redis servers.
+Therefore, the engine must calculate correlations between tables and place related tables on the same Redis server.
+The large, often interrelated tables common in relational databases are difficult to decouple, necessitating the introduction of an ECS structure.

 Simply put, attributes are split into small tables.
-For example, the money attribute becomes a table called money, referred to as a Component, storing only money and owner attributes.
-Then, it’s associated (attached) to the relevant player ID via the owner attribute, similar to Unity’s script components.
-This eliminates large tables, and correlations can be broken down more granularly.
-Additionally, player (which is just an ID, not physically existing) is the Entity in ECS, and logic code is the System.
+For example, make the money attribute into a table named money, called a Component, storing only money and owner fields, then associate (attach) it via owner to the relevant player id, similar to Unity script components.
+This eliminates large tables, allowing correlations to be broken down further.
+Additionally, player (just an id, doesn’t physically exist) is the Entity in ECS, and the logic code is the System.

 ---